HarveyBates/Open-JIP/README.md

 <img src="https://github.com/Open-JIP/Open-JIP/blob/master/Open-JIP%20Pictures/Open-JIP%20Plant.png" height="250" width="250"> Open-JIP Plant

 # About Chlorophyll Fluorescence
 Chlorophyll a fluorescence can be used to monitor photosynthetic activity in plants.
-Light interacting with a special chlorophylls called photosystems (specifically photosystem II or PSII) results in three processes.
+Light absorbed by a plants antenna complexes is channeled to a protein complex known as Photosytem II and results in three processes.
 The first is a series of reduction and oxidisation reactions called photochemisty.
 The result of photochemisty is the production of energy in the form of NADPH and ATP.
 The second fate of light is the formation of heat due to a process known as non-photochemical quenching.
 The final fate is the one we can measure directly, this is known as chlorophyll a fluorescence.

 <p align="center">
   <img src="https://github.com/Open-JIP/Open-JIP/blob/master/Open-JIP%20Pictures/Fate_of_Light.png" height="300" width="540">
 </p>

-The fluorescence occurs with a peak at 680nm (Far-Red in color) however, the spread of this peak streatches far into the infra-red portion of the spectrum.
-By measuring chlorophyll fluorescence we can derive information about the photochemistry of a plant as an increase in fluorescence is an indicator of poor photochemisty and decreases indicate high photochemistry.
-The interpretation of fluorescence is a bit more complicated than this and will be explained below.
+The chlorophyll fluorescence occurs has a peak at 680nm (Far-Red in color) however, the spread of this peak streatches far into the infra-red portion of the spectrum.
+By measuring chlorophyll a fluorescence we can derive information about the photochemistry of a plant.
+The basic interpreation of chlorophyll fluorescence is that an increase in fluorescence is an indicator of poor photochemisty where as a decrease indicates higher photochemistry.
+The interpretation of fluorescence is a bit more complicated than this and will be expalined below.

 There are a few different methods of assessing chlorophyll fluorescence:
 1. Pulse Amplitude Modulated Fluorometery (PAM)